TimeDelta/auto-psych-nosology/README.md

     <img src="graphs/sparsity_loss.png"/>
 </p>
 <p align="center"><em>
+This measures the aggregate Hard-Concrete L0 penalties for encoder/decoder gates.
+The pattern shown is entirely caused by the sparsity warmup schedule (full warmup factor at global step 100).
 </em></p>
 <p align="center">
     <b>Stability Test Sparsity Loss</b>
     <img src="graphs/stability_sparsity_loss.png"/>
 </p>
 <p align="center"><em>
+The same situation as the full-graph run except with the previously mentioned global step issue forcing the decline to start at a much earlier epoch.
 </em></p>
 <p align="center">
     <b>Total Loss</b>
     <img src="graphs/total_loss.png"/>
 </p>
 <p align="center"><em>
+This pattern is also driven almost entirely by the sparsity warmup schedule as the remaining loss terms are close to 0 and the sparsity loss has the exact same trend line.
 </em></p>
 <p align="center">
     <b>Stability Test Total Loss</b>
     <img src="graphs/stability_total_loss.png"/>
 </p>
 <p align="center"><em>
+This pattern is also driven almost entirely by the sparsity warmup schedule as the remaining loss terms are close to 0 and the sparsity loss has the exact same trend line.
 </em></p>
 <p align="center">
     <b>Total Negative Edges</b>